 Even the name street art can conjure up criticism.
 To some, it isn’t “street art,” it’s grafitti.
 To others still, it’s neither, as they opt instead for the legal term “vandalism.”
 It becomes difficult then to look at street art–if that’s your preferred name, with a sense of open mindedness.
 People often find that when so often the typical exposure to street art is the “art” of the amateurs, the middle-school students with spray paint cans, the real art is forgotten.

 Perhaps modern day’s most well-known street artist is UK based Banksy, whose pieces adorn the walls across the UK and in parts of the US and other countries.
 Though his identity is unconfirmed, Banksy’s paintings on walls and props across the world draw huge crowds and, very much unlike the graffiti and vandalism many associate with street art, often remain indefinitely.
 Though pieces have been defaced by others or painted over at the request of the cities, many elect to leave them, recognizing them as legitimate pieces of art, as they feature themes and often touch on issues in the political or social world including inequality, big government and social justice.
+And, as a result of society’s general acceptance of Banky’s art as legitimate art, you will find Banksy art prints for sale all around the world in amongst what is considered to be more traditional art prints.

 So while there may not be a definitive and all-encompassing guide to what is and is not art, disregarding street art simply because of where it’s painted would be ignoring an entire artistic realm that so many fail to appreciate amidst the graffiti tags and real vandalism.